Postgraduate research in Classics

 - A dedicated postgraduate study space is available, which makes available an extensive research collection (now augmented by a bequest from the late Professor Douglas MacDowell)

-There are a number of attractions to studying for a postgraduate degree in Classics at Glasgow, from the very well-stocked University Library, to the Hunterian Museum (with its notably fine coin collection), to a major centre in humanities computing (also part of the School of Humanities).
+There are a number of attractions to studying for a postgraduate degree in Classics at Glasgow, from the very well-stocked University Library, to the Hunterian Museum (with its notably fine coin collection).

 Staff members would be delighted to supervise in any of the areas set out above, or any others where they have research interests (see their respective list of publications).
 Other areas supervised recently include Greek scientific and medical writing, Roman eschatology and numismatics (in conjunction with the Hunterian Museum).
 Please do not hesitate to contact members of staff to discuss potential research projects.